scrambldchannel/https-scrambldchannel.github.io-/content/Anaconda and Jupyter Cheatsheet.md

 Authors: Alexander
 Summary: Trying to document a semi sensible workflow for Conda environments and kernels for Jupyter Notebook projects

+> **WARNING**: This is a work in progress

+# Introduction

 A bit annoyed at finding myself having to re-learn a good workflow for setting up dev environments for Jupyter projects, I thought I'd try to list my workflow as is and update as I improve so I can refer back after a hiatus.
 This is a work in progress!

-> **WARNING**: This is a work in progress

 ## Using Conda